Man-Q/CDV01_Career_Goals_Reflection_MAQJIY456_wf02401_GroupB_Maqoba-Jiyane_CDV01/README.md

     - List your current skills and areas of expertise.
         1. Java EE
+        2. Java Core
+        3. Python
+        4. JavaScript
+        5. ESQL
+        6. SQL
+        7. API Development
+        8. Intergration
+        9. TestNG
+        10. IBM App Connect
+        11. IBM Integration Bus (IIB)
+        12. IBM MQ
+        13. IBM DB2
+        14. Spring Framework
+        15. SoapUI
+        16. JWT
+        17. Postman
+        18. HTML
+        19. CSS
+        20. Tailwind CSS
     - Identify skills you need to develop or improve.
+        1. CSS
+        2. JavaScript and frameworks
+        3. Python and frameworks
+        4. API design and security
 2. **Interests and Values**:

     - Describe your key interests related to your career.
+        1. API Design and Management: Interest in designing well-structured APIs and managing them effectively using API management platforms.
+        2. Middleware Technologies: Interest in middleware technologies like ESBs, message brokers, and API gateways, and how they facilitate communication and integration between diverse applications and systems.
+        3. DevOps and Automation: Embracing DevOps practices and automation tools to streamline the development, deployment, and maintenance of integration solutions.
+        4. Collaboration and Communication: Working with cross-functional teams including developers, architects, business analysts, and stakeholders to design and implement integration solutions that meet business requirements.
     - What values are important to you in a work environment?
+        1. Respect
+        2. Honesty
+        3. Teamwork

 ### Part 2: Career Exploration Insights